EwenG/badigeon/API.md

   - native-prefix: A path prefix (string).
 The file is searched for native dependencies under the path of the native prefix only.
 The native-prefix is excluded from the output path of the native dependency.
   - native-extensions: A collection of native extension regexp.
 Files which name match one of these regexps are considered a native dependency.
 Default to badigeon.bundle/native-extensions.

+## `badigeon.bundle/walk-directory`

+Arglists: `([directory f])`

+Recursively visit all the files of a directory.
+For each visited file, the function f is called with two parameters: The path of the directory being recursively visited and the path of the file being visited, relative to the directory.

 ## `badigeon.bundle/bin-script`

 Arglists: `([out-path main] [out-path main {:keys [os-type script-path script-header command classpath jvm-opts args]}])`